junior-devleague/cyber-security/projects/Historical-cyber-attacks.md

 2. You will need to create a short 1-3 minute presentation to explain and teach your classmates about your topic (Be creative!)

 ## What to work on today, Tuesday 4/10/18 and Wednesday 4/11/18
+1. Create a word document title firstname.lastname
-1. Research your topic and document your sources
+2. Research your topic and document your sources in the document
 2. Write out an outline answering the 4 questions from the top specific to your topic
-3. Write a draft of your paper
+3. Write your first draft of your paper
-4. Start your presentation (example: scrapbook, collage, diary, newspaper article, game)
+4. Create a presentation (example: scrapbook, collage, diary, newspaper article, game)

 ## **TURN IN TO ME BY THE END OF CLASS WHAT YOU WORKED ON OTHERWISE YOU WILL GET A 0 FOR THE DAY.**